yao-jz/ZeroSwap/README.md

 ## Roadmap

-1. Implement the core algorithm of Q-learning
+1. Implement the core algorithm of Q-learning (finished)
     1. smart contract (finished)
     2. client circuit (finished)
+2. Test with Foundry
-2. Implement the swap logic
+3. Implement the swap logic
-3. Implement the frontend
+4. Implement the frontend

 ## Existing Problems

 1. How to index multi-dimensional arrays in the client circuit?
 2. Can we get the reference of elements in the array and change them?
+3. By now, some array operations in the client circuit are not using the Axiom datatype/primitives.

 ## Error Message